Classes

 Compile the given type expression and optional validator function into a validation function and bind it to the specified input element events.

-function Returns the compiled validator function which can be used to manually trigger field validation or to bind it to further events.
+Returns the compiled validator function which can be used to trigger field validation manually or to bind it to further events.

 Wait for device to come back online and reconnect to it.